top of page

 Maria Delgado: Grants Manager

 Maria has been volunteering with BAGRC since moving to the Bay 2 years ago.
 She’s a veteran organizer from the New Orleans Girls Rock Chapter.
 She joined the team in September and has been on rollerskates ever since.
-Maria is also a touring musician and has a background in social services as a case worker.
+Maria is also a touring musician and also does advocacy work with women and gender-expansive adults and families who are unhoused.

 Board of Directors